 Solid Surface vs Quartz Countertops – What’s Your Choice?

 If you need a seamless finish, or your budget won’t stretch to quartz, then a solid surface countertop is your best choice.
 Otherwise, the superior toughness and heat resistance of the more premium quartz outshines the other.

 A premium product like quartz needs real experts to get the most out of your installation.
-At Aura Stone, we have the expertise needed to guide you through your decision making.
-Contact us to find out how we can make your kitchen dreams come true.
+At Aurastone, we have the expertise needed to guide you through your decision-making.